 In the early 1980′s the name Magnolia Baptist Church was changed to Fellowship Baptist Church due to the similarity in names from the Southern Baptist church plant Magnolia Avenue Baptist Church.

-Fellowship Baptist Church has had 8 lead pastors who have served the congregation over the years.
-The current lead pastor is Matthew Barrett who became pastor in 2014.
+Fellowship Baptist Church has had 9 lead pastors who have served the congregation over the years.
+The current lead pastor is Greg Cochran who became pastor in November 2015.

 “We proclaim Him, admonishing every man and teaching every man with all wisdom, so that we may present every man complete in Christ” (Colossians 1:28).